Secondhand smoke: Avoid dangers in the air

 With planning, you can reduce or eliminate exposure to secondhand smoke.
 Start with these simple steps:

 - Don't allow smoking in your home.
 If family members or guests want to smoke, ask them to step outside.
-Air conditioners and ventilation systems don't effectively remove secondhand smoke from the air.
+Air purifiers and increasing ventilation don't effectively remove secondhand smoke from the air.

 - Don't allow smoking in your vehicle.
 If a passenger must smoke while you're traveling, stop as needed for smoke breaks outside the car.